MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 Most 3D printers use an "open loop" control system, meaning the software can't ascertain the actual carriage position at a given time.
 It simply sends commands and assumes they have been obeyed.
 In practice with a well-calibrated machine this is not an issue and using open loop is a major cost saving with excellent quality.

 **We don't recommend this hack.** There are much better ways to address the problem of stepper/driver overheating.
-Some examples: stepper/driver heatsink, active cooling, dual motors on the axis, reduce microstepping, check belt for over tension, check components for smooth motion, etc.
+Some examples: stepper/driver heatsink, active cooling, dual motors on the axis, reduce micro-stepping, check belt for over tension, check components for smooth motion, etc.

 ```cpp
 //#define DISABLE_REDUCED_ACCURACY_WARNING